bacalhau-project/docs/setting-up/workload-onboarding/container/index.md

     list $JOB_ID \
 ```

-When it says `Completed`, that means the job is done, and we can get the results.
+When it reads `Completed`, that means the job is done, and you can get the results.

 **Job information**: You can find out more information about your job by using `bacalhau job describe`.